 Tips for baking with whole wheat flour.

 First, it is important to know that whole wheat flour is a much “thirstier” flour than APF (all purpose flour).
 Meaning, it absorbs more liquid.
-If you are replacing APF with with whole wheat flour in a recipe, know your baked good might be a bit dryer or that you will need to add a touch more liquid to get the right consistency.
+Using APF as a direct swap for whole wheat in a baked good will often result in a wetter (even mushy) bake.

 Whole wheat flour is much denser than APF as well.
 Because of this, it is VERY important NOT to over mix the batter for these carrot zucchini muffins.
 Mixing activates the gluten in the flour.
 The more mixing you do, the denser these healthy carrot zucchini muffins will be.
 For the fluffiest muffins, be sure to mix until JUST combined.